-As of these financial statements' issuance date, the impact of the Russian-Ukrainian conflict continues.
-The duration of the conflict and the extent of the impact on the economy are uncertain.
+As of these financial statements' issuance date, the impact of the Russian-Ukrainian and Middle East conflicts continues.
+The duration of the conflicts and the extent of the impact on the economy are uncertain.
 With a strong capital and liquidity position, the Group actively monitors developments and assesses the impact on its operations, financial results, financial position and cash flows.
 At the date of issue of these financial statements, there were no significant events that would require adjustments to or disclosures in the accompanying unconsolidated financial statements of the Group (adjusting events).

-Signed on behalf of the management of UniCredit Bank Srbija A.D., Beograd by:
+Belgrade, February 14, 2025 management of UniCredit Bank Srbija A.D., Beograd by: Signed on beha of the Nikola Vuletić Management Board Chairpersor Amplulk "un" 07

-Head of Accounting and Regulatory Reporting
+Rastko Nicić Member of the Management Board Head of Retail Mirjana Kovačević Head of Accounting and Regulatory Reporting